yohanchatelain/yohanchatelain.github.io/_posts/2024-10-01-New-paper-accepted.md

 ## Description

-Ensuring the long-term reproducibility of data anal- yses requires results stability tests to verify that analysis results remain within acceptable variation bounds despite inevitable software updates and hardware evolutions.
+Ensuring the long-term reproducibility of data analyses requires results stability tests to verify that analysis results remain within acceptable variation bounds despite inevitable software updates and hardware evolutions.
 This paper introduces a numerical variability approach for results stability